3r4th/Scripts-and-Tools/README.md

 # Scripts-and-Tools
 Scripts and tools written in python for ethical hacking.

+# Note :
+Scripts below use optparse, this module is deprecated, still working on Python 3 and replaced by **argparse**.

 ## mac_changer.py
 Script to change the MAC address on linux.